A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Constrained mechanical systems

 Standard symplectic integrators \citep{sanz-serna,hairer,blanes} can be used to numerically integrate Euler-Lagrange equations~\eqref{eq:EL eq} or Hamilton's equations~\eqref{eq:H eq}.
 However, the main difficulty is to deal with a nonlinear configuration space to define symplectic integrators (see for instance \citep{BogMa} and references therein for the case of Lie groups).
-The main objective of the paper is to elucidate the geometry of symplectic integration of holonomic systems and to describe methods valid for general manifolds.
+The main objective of the paper is to elucidate the geometry of symplectic integration of holonomic systems and to describe methods valid for general manifolds, not only for Euclidean spaces.